-We see properties with Title issues more than we would like, and it partly has to do with the housing crash around 2008 and the many small Settlement Companies that were in business back then and no longer operate today.
-Sloppy Title work and post closing led to a lot of errors and Title issues missed.
-Once the Title search is complete, and all is clear, we move to the next steps.
-If there are Title issues against the seller, they need are reconciled before or at closing (paid off).
-If they are not against the current seller, we work to get these liens or judgments removed so the new buyer takes ownership of the home with clear Title.
+We see properties with Title issues more than we would like, and it partly has to do with the housing crash around 2008 and the many small Settlement Companies that were in business back then and no longer operating today.
+Sloppy Title work and post-closing led to a lot of errors and Title issues missed.
+Once the title search is complete, and all is clear, we move to the next steps.
+If there are Title issues against the seller, they need to be reconciled before or at closing (paid off).
+If they are not against the current seller, we work to get these liens or judgments removed so the new buyer takes ownership of the home with a clear Title.

 Working with the Lender